What is a cooperative school?

 The Co-op could not exist without the support and participation of our families.
 As part of your membership (whether you choose to co-op in the classroom or not), each family will be responsible for the completion of one parent job during the school year.
 There is a variety of jobs to choose from that include year-long, quarterly and one-time job responsibilities that will suit your family’s time and schedule preferences.

-Additionally, we rely on parents to participate in one Parents Pitch-In session to help with projects, such as spreading new mulch on the playground.
+Additionally, we rely on parents to participate in one Parents Pitch-In session each year to help with projects, such as spreading new mulch on the playground and classroom repairs.
 There are several scheduled opportunities throughout the year, both on weekends and weeknights.

 Is the Co-op only for families with a stay-at-home parent?

 Certainly not!
 The Co-op offers a variety of classes and additional programs with extended hours from 8:00 a.m. to 3:00 p.m.
-If neither parent is available to assist in the classroom, the family may choose the non-co-op option, or the role of teacher assistant may be filled by another adult family member or the child’s caregiver.
+If neither parent is available to assist in the classroom, the family may choose the non-co-op option, or the role of helping adult may be filled by another adult family member or the child’s caregiver.

 What does the co-op parent do during class?